JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 * `stream.graphics-pro.16xlarge`

 use `HORTA_WS_IMAGE_NAME=AppStream-Graphics-Pro-WinServer2019-09-01-2022` image

-The maximum memory (`HORTA_WS_MEM`) available to the workstation also depends on the instance type.
-You can get the available memory by instance type from [AWS](https://aws.amazon.com/appstream2/pricing/)

 Note: AWS deprecates the AppStream images relatively frequently so please make sure you use an AppStream-Graphics image that is available on AWS.
 You can see the available images from the AWS console if you select the "AppStream 2.0" service and then search "Images > Image Registry"